 A serving PLMN or the HPLMN can perform network slice admission control for the S-NSSAI(s) subject to NSAC to monitor and control the total number of established PDU sessions per network slice.
 The SMF performs network slice admission control on the S-NSSAI during the PDU session establishment procedure.
 If the maximum number of PDU sessions on a network slice associated with an S-NSSAI has been already reached, the SMF rejects the PDU session establishment request using S-NSSAI based congestion control as specifed in subclause 6.2.8 and 6.4.1.4.2.

-Based on operator policy, the session management based network slice admission control is not applicable for the S-NSSAI included in the SMF emergency configuration data.
+Based on operator policy, the session management based network slice admission control is not applicable for the S-NSSAI used for emergency services or priority services, or the session management based network slice admission control result is ignored for the S-NSSAI used for emergency services or priority services.

 NOTE: For the MA PDU session during the PDU session establishment procedure, the SMF performs network slice admission control only when it is newly established over the associated access type.